Hlakanipha-Mboxela-01/Library-Desk-Booking-System/ARCHITECTURE.md

 ```

 ### 2.4 Deployment Diagram
-- The system will be deployed on a local machine or server with database access.
+Demonstrates how the system will be deployed and how components interact with each other.

 ```mermaid

 graph LR